 Civic engagement means youth voices are a vibrant part of our community leadership too.
-Our community partner the Civic Education Council is continuing to inspire us with The Just Futures Project, a series of videos featuring diverse youth leaders and activists—uplifting their ideas about the future and how to make change.
-You can watch some of these videos below.
+Our community partner the Civic Education Council inspired us with The Just Futures Project, a series of videos featuring diverse youth leaders and activists—uplifting their ideas about the future and how to make change.
+You can watch these videos below.

-CALLING OUR YOUTH!
-Join us for a virtual “Just Futures” Summit for youth leaders on Saturday March 6, 2021, bringing together young people working on many different issues and community concerns to meet each other and build connections, and speak to lawmakers and other community leaders.
+The Civic Education Council also hosted a virtual “Just Futures” Summit for youth leaders on Saturday March 6, 2021, bringing together young people working on many different issues and community concerns to meet each other and build connections, and speak to lawmakers and other community leaders.
 Thirty folks attended from three islands, and were joined by State of Hawai’i lawmakers Representative Amy Perruso, Representative Jeanné Kapela, Representative Adrian Tam, Representative Sonny Ganaden, Senator Chris Lee, and Senator Stanley Chang.